matthewclark1223/NepalForestChange/README.md

 * StatsFigures - Some figures shown in the supplemental

 ## Data:
-* BaselineVDCPrecipitation.csv - Daily precipitation for each VDC 1981 - 1990
+* BaselineVDCPrecipitation.csv - Daily precipitation for each VDC 1981 - 1990.
+THIS FILE IS TOO LARGE FOR GITHUB CREATE YOURELF WITH THE PROVIDED CODE OR CONTACT THE AUTHOR FOR ACCESS
-* VDCPrecipitation.csv - Daily precipitation for each VDC 2018 - 2023
+* VDCPrecipitation.csv - Daily precipitation for each VDC 2018 - 2023.
+THIS FILE IS TOO LARGE FOR GITHUB CREATE YOURELF WITH THE PROVIDED CODE OR CONTACT THE AUTHOR FOR ACCESS
 * Nepal_NationalParks.shp - All IUCN category II protected areas in Nepal.
 Compiled from the World Protected Areas Database.
 * gadm41_NPL_4.shp - Administrative boundaries for Nepal
 * FUG_Final.csv - Forest user groups from ForestActionNepal